arifbdarsono/bookmarks/README.md

 # What this ❓

-This repository contains my personal bookmarks collection and somewhat of my mini project
+This repository contains my personal bookmarks collection and somewhat of my mini projects

 ## TOC